-They don’t work for Social Services / Social Care and are an independent team.
+They don’t work for Social Service and are an independent team.

-You can find out more about Speak Out on their website, which also includes information on Independent Visitors (IVs) for children in care to ESCC.
+You can find out more about Speak Out! and Independent Visitors (IVs) for children in care.

 Making a complaint about a school

 If you want to make a complaint about something or someone at your school, the best thing is to talk to a teacher you trust.
 If you’re not happy with the result, you can then make a complaint directly to the school.

 Schools have a complaints policy.
 The policy explains how to make a complaint.